ymirsky/CT-GAN/README.md

   -s {vox,world}, --system {vox,world}
                         Indicate the coordinate system of the supplied target coordinates: 'vox' or 'world'.
 Default is 'vox'.
   -f {dicom,numpy}, --outformat {dicom,numpy}
                         The output format to save the tamepred scan: 'dicom' or 'numpy'.
-Note, dicom is only avaliable if the target scan was dicom.
 Default is 'dicom'.

 To change other settings, check config.py
 Note, this version is significantly slower since it will scale (interpolate) the entire scan and not just the target cuboid.
 For more information, please read our paper: